A squared smoothing Newton method for semidefinite programming: Concluding remarks

 \section{Concluding remarks}

 We have analyzed and implemented a squared smoothing Newton method {via} the Huber {smoothing} function for solving semidefinite programming problems (SDPs).
-With {a careful} design of the algorithmic framework, our theoretical analysis has shown that the proposed algorithm is well-defined, guarantees global convergence and admits a superlinear convergence rate under the primal and dual constraint nondegenerate conditions.
-Besides establishing the elegant convergence properties, we have also conducted extensive numerical experiments on solving various classes of SDPs to evaluate the practical performance of our algorithms.
-We have compared our method with the state-of-the-art SDP solver {\tt SDPNAL+} and the numerical results have demonstrated the excellent efficiency of our algorithm.
+With {a careful} design of the algorithmic framework, our theoretical analysis has shown that the proposed algorithm is well-defined, guarantees global convergence and admits a superlinear convergence rate under the primal and dual constraint nondegeneracy conditions.
+Besides establishing these convergence properties, we have also conducted extensive numerical experiments on solving various classes of SDPs to evaluate the practical performance of our algorithm.
+We have compared our method with the state-of-the-art SDP solvers, including {\tt SDPLR}, {\tt ManiSDP} and {\tt SDPNAL+}, and the numerical results have demonstrated the excellent efficiency of our algorithm.
 We note that the current implementation of the algorithm is not {as mature as we would hope for} since the performance may depend sensitively on some parameters.
-However, given the promising numerical results on the {tested} examples, we are inspired to conduct a more robust implementation in our future work.
+However, given the promising numerical results on the {tested} examples, we are inspired to conduct a more robust implementation in a future work.

-\bmhead{Acknowledgments}
+\section{Acknowledgments}

-The research of Defeng Sun is supported in part by the Hong Kong Research Grants Council under grant 15304019, and the research of Kim-Chuan Toh is supported by the Ministry of Education, Singapore, under its Academic Research Fund Tier 3 grant call (MOE-2019-T3-1-010).
+The research of Defeng Sun is supported in part by the Hong Kong Research Grants Council under grant 15307523, and the research of Kim-Chuan Toh is supported by the Ministry of Education, Singapore, under its Academic Research Fund Tier 3 grant call (MOE-2019-T3-1-010).